food-drink

 Polaroid chinitas rooftop

-Tucked above a historic building near Calle Larios, this rooftop is a local favourite.
-Less touri
+Tucked above a historic building near Calle Larios, this is the most local-feeling rooftop in the city.
+Less touristy than the hotel terraces, with more character.

 Larios Terrace at Room Mate Larios